heitornascimento/song-explorer/README.md

 #### Hacking on the artwork url:

-According to the API, the endpoint only provides  the size of the image.
+According to the API, the endpoint only provides three images size.
 But all of them are are very small.
 So I have changed the path to bigger image size.
 In a real world scenario, the app should only retrieve images proper for your screen dimension and size.

 #### Improvements